plzm/rag-vector-agent-semantic-kernel/labs/lab1/readme-vs.md

 Key findings reveal that while LLMs exhibit remarkable proficiency in tasks such as translation, summarization, and question-answering, they also pose significant risks related to bias, misinformation, and resource consumption.
 Furthermore, our analysis highlights the necessity for robust governance frameworks and advanced model interpretability techniques to ensure responsible use.
 The implications of our research underscore the dual nature of LLMs as both transformative tools and potential vectors for harm, urging stakeholders to adopt a balanced and informed approach in leveraging these models.
 By presenting a thorough examination of LLMs, this study contributes to the ongoing discourse in the NLP community and provides actionable insights for developers, policymakers, and researchers committed to harnessing the benefits of LLMs while mitigating their risks.
 ```

+The debugger should again be stopped on an error on line 67, that is expected - we will get to that next.

+You can now stop the application.

-## Add short term memory to the LLM chat
+## Add chat history to the LLM chat

 Interacting with the LLM using the chat service is stateless, meaning if you ask a followup question to a response it won't know what you are talking about.
 Next let's see this in action then fix it.

-1. Replace lines 68 and 60 with the following code:
+1. Replace lines 67 and 68 with the following code:

 ```C#
 var step3AResult = await chatCompletionService.GetChatMessageContentsAsync(prompt3A, openAIPromptExecutionSettings);